ashaz1z/rechoice_app/README.md

 Install the following on your machine:

 - Flutter SDK
-- Android Studio or Xcode (for mobile builds)
+- Android Studio or Visual Studio Code for IDE Editor
-- VS Code or similar editor
+-

 ## Contributing